 - Create a Green School action plan, based on the results of the survey or audit.
 Start with the "low hanging fruit" — easily achievable targets — for short-term tangible results to be proud of.
 Set longer term goals as well, in each of the three areas:

 At UCC, we invited student leaders and staff sponsors of environment clubs from neighbouring schools to an after-school Green Tea Party.
 We served organic teas, fruit and cookies, and invited a popular local school board trustee to be our keynote speaker of sorts.
-Then the students met and the teachers met (separately), and we got to brag about how well our program was going — and be motivated by tales of success from the other schools.
+Then the students met and the teachers met (separately), and we got to share what our Green School program was doing — and be motivated by tales of success from the other schools.

 Visit Seven Steps Towards an Eco-School for much more information.

 Go to Greening the Curriculum